182nd–183rd Streets station: Exits

 The mezzanine used to be full length, but has been reduced in size.
-Because of this, the station's name is a misnomer.
 Crossovers between the two directions are allowed only from the northernmost set of stairs.

+Despite the station's name, there is no longer an open exit to 183rd Street.
 The only open exits are at all four corners of 182nd Street and Grand Concourse.
-A gated-off passageway on the north end of the mezzanine lead to a former booth and exits to all four corners of 183rd Street.
+A gated-off passageway on the north end of the mezzanine leads to a former booth and exits to all four corners of 183rd Street.
 The stairs have been sealed on street level as early as 1996.

 There were two additional exits at the south end that lead to both sides of the Grand Concourse and Anthony Avenue (between East 181st and 182nd Streets).
 At the request of the local community, these exits and the passageway leading to them were temporarily closed in January 1989 due to low usage, safety hazards and because vandals and criminals frequented the area.
 After the hearings took place in February and March the same year, these exits were completely shuttered after June 1989 and the stairs were also sealed on street level.
 However, the entrance structures remained on street level as early as June 1994.